 And now for something completely different…

-If you’ve been in a particular industry for a long period of time and you’re looking for a new direction, the thought of doing something different can be exciting, and may be the perfect move.
-But what happens if you’re unsure how to communicate that desire for change concisely on your CV?
+If you’ve been in an industry for a long time and you’re looking for a fresher direction, trying something new could be the perfect move.
+But what happens if you’re unsure how to communicate that desire for change on your CV?